google/pageloader/README.md

 Above is the bare minimum boilerplate code needed for a PageObject.
 Feel free to cut/paste this when starting new page objects.

-To construct a Page Object, use this `create` constructor on either `HtmlPageLoaderElement` or `WebdriverPageLoaderElement`.
+To construct a PageObject, use this `create` constructor on either `HtmlPageLoaderElement` or `WebdriverPageLoaderElement`.

 ### `HtmlPageLoaderElement` example: